The currency of Sri Lanka money exchange rate

 The exchange rate of Sri Lanka

 The exchange rate of Sri Lanka is fairly stable, though its value is slowly but surely declining relative to the dollar.
-One Russian ruble is worth about 2.5 rupees, so in order to convert the amount from rupees to rubles, just divide the value in rupees of two and a half, for example: RS 100 / 2.5 = 40 rubles.
+One hundred rupees approximately corresponds to 37 rubles, therefore, to convert the amount from rupees to rubles, just divide the cost in rupees of three, for example: RS 100 / 3 = 33 rubles.
 Or more simply, multiply the amount in rupees to 4 and remove one zero, i.e., RS 100*4 = 400 - remove zero = 40 rubles.

 The Currency Of Sri Lanka

-The currency of Sri Lanka is Sri Lankan rupee (Sri Lankan Rupee).
+The monetary unit of Sri Lanka – Lankan rupee (Sri Lankan Rupee).
 And is denoted by LKR Rs.
 This is a fairly stable currency, and its exchange rate against global currencies change infrequently and smoothly.

 1 rupee is divided into 100 cents.
 In the course notes 10, 20, 50, 100, 500, 1000, 2000 and 5000 rupees.
 Coins come in 1, 2, 5 and 10 rupees.
 Coins in 25, 50 cents are uncommon and are hardly used.